egmontmika/egmontmika.com/content/blog/listening prayer.md

 People who listen have switched their focus from ”I” and ”me” to ”You” and ”Your”.

-This changes your prayer life radically.
+This changes your prayer radically.

 Now you see your own life and everyone around you in a new light.
-You see from His perspective.
-And you see what He wants to do.
+You see from His perspective and what He wants to do.
+And you see your part in it.

 As a result, your long prayer talks will get shorter and shorter and will finally be reduced to a minimum, while the time you spend listening to Him will extend all the more.